timoerlemans/ToDoDay/.github/copilot/instructions.md

 - Use the following commit types: feat, fix, docs, style, refactor, perf, test, build, ci, chore
 - Structure commit messages with type(scope?), subject, body, and footer
 - Use commit messages in English only
+- **Make sure to do atomic commits using the commitizen naming convention**

+## Code Style & Formatting

+- **Use Prettier for opinionated code formatting**
+- **Make sure Prettier and ESLint are configured to be compatible with each other**
+- Follow consistent code style across the project
+- Use meaningful variable and function names
+- Prefer const over let when variables aren't reassigned
+- Avoid magic numbers and strings, use constants instead